-Current and future welfare policies, combined with changes to occupational pensions (few final salary schemes are open to new outside the public sector) and growing inequalities in wealth (e.g. the ability to buy a house) will determine the spending power of tomorrow's pensioners.
+Current and future welfare policies, combined with changes to occupational pensions and growing inequalities in wealth (e.g. the ability to buy a house) will determine the spending power of tomorrow's pensioners.
 It is possible that the current UK-wide increase in pensioner poverty amongst people who rent or are from an ethnic minority will affect many older people.